 In conclusion, there are four different types of data analysis: descriptive, diagnostic, predictive, and prescriptive.
 Descriptive analysis is to summarize and describe the main characteristics of a dataset.
 The diagnostic analysis is to identify the cause of a particular problem or issue.
 Predictive analysis is to build models that can predict future happenings based on historical data.
 Finally, the prescriptive analysis is to identify the best-recommended action to take in a given situation.
 Each type of data analysis serves a different purpose and is used in different situations, but all are important in making informed decisions based on data.

-If you are interested in forging a career in the field of Data Science and Analytics, sign up for AlmaBetter’s flagship Full Stack Data Science course.
+If you are interested in forging a career in the field of Data Science and Analytics, sign up for AlmaBetter’s flagship Full Stack Data Science course or Masters in Data Science course.
 We offer 100% placement guarantee through our AlmaX program with our network of 500+ hiring partners.
 New batch starting soon!